 There will be a winner in each category and a runner-up.
 The winner in each category will have their work displayed on MPL library cards in addition to receiving a $200 gift card and a basket of art supplies.
 The runner-up in each category will receive a $100 gift card and a basket of art supplies.
 All winners and runners-up will have their entries displayed on the library’s website as well as social media sites.

-From February 1 – March 11, artists are invited to submit designs for a library card & key fob celebrating Memphis Black culture and history.
+The deadline for artists to submit their designs has been extended to March 22.
+Designs for the library card & key fob should celebrate Memphis Black culture and history.

 Winners will be announced on Tuesday April 6 in conjunction with the April 4th Martin Luther King, Jr. observance.